Granite Bay Brain Injury Lawyer

 Assessment and Plan: Once the patient is clinically stable, the physician will take down all of the important information regarding the history of the injury.
 The medical professional will also perform a physical exam to assess for any ancillary injuries.
 After this, more information will be given regarding the next step and potential prognosis.Managing Finances After a Head Injury

 Some patients and their families might find themselves asking about the finances of such as an injury.
-Unfortunately, a brain injury is an expensive matter.
+Unfortunately, treatment of a TBI can be expensive.
 Examples of costs include:

 Surgical Care: If a patient requires surgery, the bill could be expensive.
 Even for families with health insurance, they could be on the hook for a deductible or coinsurance.
 A subsequent stay in the ICU will only add to this cost.

 Follow-up Visits: Even after a patient has been discharged, they will likely have follow-up visits with medical specialists.
 This could include lab work and rehabilitation that insurance may or may not cover.

 Lost Wages: Patients who have suffered a brain injury often cannot return to work for a significant amount of time.
 Some may never return to work.
 These lost wages can leave a family in dire straits, searching for answers.Reasons You Need a Lawyer for a Brain Injury Case

 A personal injury attorney can provide a significant number of services to help ease the burden of a traumatic brain injury.
 A lawyer can negotiate with insurance companies to maximize the potential benefit and ensure that claims are paid out.
 They can also peruse the medical records and look for potential damages.
 If someone has suffered an injury as a result of the neglect or inaction of someone else, they should be held responsible.
 This might require paperwork; however, an experienced attorney can take all of the paperwork off of their clients’ shoulders.
 The patient can turn their attention towards their recovery.Traumatic Brain Injury Attorneys in Granite Bay